Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 ## Convenience

-We should automatically detect external network address to be advertised for clients instead of manually setting it to a mandatory parameter on the command line.
-We could either use an external service (like http://whatismyipaddress.com/) or we could report the detected client ip address to the connecting node after socket connections are accepted.

 To make administration of the Linux version easier, we could separate project files into separate directories according to conventions of the distribution.